tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/optimizer/bfgs_minimize.md

 * <b>`initial_position`</b>: `Tensor` of real dtype.
 The starting point of the search procedure.
 Should be a point at which the function value and the gradient norm are finite.
 * <b>`tolerance`</b>: Scalar `Tensor` of real dtype.
-Specifies the tolerance for the procedure.
-The algorithm is said to have converged when the Euclidean norm of the gradient is below this value.
+Specifies the gradient tolerance for the procedure.
+If the supremum norm of the gradient vector is below this number, the algorithm is stopped.
+* <b>`x_tolerance`</b>: Scalar `Tensor` of real dtype.
+If the absolute change in the position between one iteration and the next is smaller than this number, the algorithm is stopped.
+* <b>`f_relative_tolerance`</b>: Scalar `Tensor` of real dtype.
+If the relative change in the objective value between one iteration and the next is smaller than this value, the algorithm is stopped.
 * <b>`initial_inverse_hessian_estimate`</b>: Optional `Tensor` of the same dtype as the components of the output of the `value_and_gradients_function`.
     If specified, the shape should be `initial_position.shape` * 2.